microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-to-usart-bridge-mplab-mcc/README.md

 General settings for the USART can be seen below.
 The specific settings is not important, but must match what is set in the terminal session for the USART.
 If large amount of data is being transmitted the baud rate should match between the USART and CDC session to avoid buffer overflow.
 <p><img src="images/mcc_usart_settings.jpg" width="500"/></p>

+> 🛈 Info: The on-board debugger of the Curiosity Nano limits its baud rate to about 500 kbaud.
+Because of this it is also the limit for the AVR DU in this example.
+If implemented without the development board this limit is removed.

 USART hardware and interrupt settings should be set by the settings above but should for reference be like the picture below.
 <p><img src="images/mcc_usart_hardware_settings.jpg" width="500"/></p>